Admissions to the Nursing Program

 In preparing your application, the Admissions Office and Nursing Program recommend that you review the following information:

 Attendance at an information session is strongly encouraged for all applicants to the Nursing Program.
 The Director of Admissions and the Nursing Program Coordinator will be at each session to share up-to-date information about the day, evening and LPN to RN program and to answer questions about the curriculum, clinical assignments, support services and the admissions process.

 Satisfactory performance in the most recent educational experience is required and must include:

 Nursing applicants with previous college credit may have fulfilled one or more prerequisites at another college or university.
 Transfer credit may be awarded if official transcripts show equivalent college-level course work required for the Nursing Program, from an accredited college or university, with a grade of C (2.0 on a 4.0 scale) or better.

 When the appropriate number of students have been accepted, the remaining qualified applicants will be placed on the waiting list.
 Admission will be offered to applicants on the waiting list when an accepted student withdraws or is withdrawn by the Admissions Office.
-The waiting list is maintained until the first day of the Fall semester, then it will be dissolved.
+The waiting list is maintained until the first day of the Fall semester, then it will be released.

-The Basic Skills Assessment is required of all entering students.
+The Skills Assessment is required of all entering students.
 These examinations help to assess achievement levels in mathematics, writing and reading skills.
 The test results will assist in placing students into the correct level courses.
 Students who are required to study developmental educational courses should anticipate a three year program of study.